fusioncharts/dev_centre_docs/fusiongrid/tutorials-fusiongrid/column-filter.md

 Users can use clear option to clear the selection.
 Alternatively, they can use Select All option as well.

 ### Code
+The following is an example with a value filter configured.

 ```json
 var schema = [